 The selected projects are from Finland, Italy, Spain, USA.
 Through Friday, December 6th, they will participate in the first of two workshops in Venice.

-The 4 projects selected for the eighth edition
+The 4 projects of the eighth edition

 The four projects were chosen subsequently to the first workshop for the 12 projects selected from around the world (coming this year from Australia, Brazil, China, Finland, France, Italy, Macedonia, Portugal, Spain, and United States).